 Barawa, a region of Somalia, qualified for the tournament as host – the Barawa Football Association is based in London and consists of Barawan diaspora.
 Tibet, whose Football Association (Tibet FA) has the honorary president of his Holiness the Dalai Lama, received a wildcard, as did Western Armenia.

 Abkhazia qualified as reigning world champions after they beat Panjab in a thrilling penalty shoot-out finale at the 2016 World Football Cup.
 Padania qualified as European champions after winning the European Football Cup in Northern Cyprus earlier this year, while Tamil Eelam earned their spot by winning the Challenge Cup.

-The participation of Kiribati will raise awareness about the existential threat climate change poses to their low-lying Pacific island homeland.
-CONIFA has been actively involved in football development in Kiribati since it joined as a member in May 2016.
+The participation of Tuvalu will raise awareness about the existential threat climate change poses to their low-lying Pacific island homeland.

 The official draw for the 2018 CONIFA World Football Cup will take place in London later this year.
 The draw will also coincide with an announcement regarding the tournament’s major sponsor.